pglen/comlin64/README.md

     o The real root walks thru a set of scripts to bring up the system.

     1. preinit is executed, and starts many services
-    2. Spawn virtual terminal like most linux installation
+    2. Spawn virtual terminal like most linux installations
-    3. spawns the zombie collector
+    3. Spawns the zombie collector (obsolete)
-    4. In startup2.sh the S-* scripts are executed
+    4. Jumps to postinit
-    5. The last S-* script starts X, and blocks
+    5. Startx X, and the login program.

 The shutdown process:

-    1. When X is done, control is returned to the preinit sript
+    1. When X is done, control is returned to the postinit sript
     2. The K-* scripts are executed
     3. Control is returned to startup.sh (symmetry)
     4. Remaining processes are killed, file-systems unmounted
-    5. Control is transferred to linuxdown.sh
+    5. Control is transferred back to init shell script
      _________________________________________________________________

 Current Progress: